Zeb-0/100-Days_of_Code/C_Programming/simple-shell/README.md

 `Execve` - Is a system call that allows a process to execute another program.
 - It loads the new program into the current process' memory in place of prev program
 - On success it does not return to resume the rest of prev program

+### Creating Processes - `fork`
+`fork() - creates a new child process almost identical to the parent
+- on successful return 2 processes continue to run the same program but with different stacks, data and heaps.